Bella Bean wrote:

 Neville, a three-year-old pit bull terrier, now works with Washington State Troopers on the front lines in the U.S. war on terrorism.
 He sniffs for explosives in vehicles waiting to be loaded onto the ferry.

-But not long ago, like many of his breed, Neville was abandoned by his owners, and was found wandering on a lonely country road about 60 kilometres north of Toronto by animal control officers.
+But not long ago, like many of his breed, Neville was abandoned by his owners, and was found wandering on a lonely country road about 60 kilometers north of Toronto by animal control officers.

 Officers tracked down Neville’s owners, but were told he wasn’t wanted.